-- Post a teaser: If people are going to tune in to your livestreams, they need to know when you're going to be on.
-Sure, anyone in your network may happen upon your stream while online, but you'll see an improvement in views and engagement if you give a heads-up to your followers first.
+Post a teaser.
+If people are going to tune in to your livestreams, they need to know when you'll be on.
+Sure, anyone in your network may happen upon your stream while online, but you'll see an improvement in views and engagement if you give your followers a heads-up.

-- Create a rough script: Livestreaming allows you to show a more authentic, spontaneous and human side to your brand.
-Still, a meandering or nonsensical video will leave users feeling confused, which doesn't lead to very many conversions.
-Draft some bullet points and perform a few dry runs before going live, but avoid becoming beholden to a specific script!
+Create a rough script.
+Livestreaming allows you to show a more authentic, spontaneous and human side to your brand.
+Still, a meandering or nonsensical video will leave users feeling confused, which doesn't lead to many conversions.
+Draft some bullet points and perform a few dry runs before going live, but avoid being beholden to a specific script.

-- Keep your content fresh: Not all livestreams have to feel like advertisements.
+Keep your content fresh.
+Not all livestreams have to feel like advertisements.
 Users are more likely to engage with content that isn't a direct pitch.
-If a customer tells you that he or she liked the work you did, ask that person if they'll go live for 30 seconds and tell your followers about his or her experience.
-Offer tutorials and how-to videos to help your followers solve a problem that's associated with your industry.
-Livestream events like trade shows or community outings.
+If a customer tells you that they liked the work you did, ask that person if they'll go live for 30 seconds and tell your followers about their experience.
+Offer tutorials and how-to videos to help your followers solve a problem associated with your industry.
+Livestream events like trade shows and community outings.
 Any type of content that helps you develop a connection between your social media followers and your brand is a success.

-- Remember your brand: As part of your marketing strategy, you should have a "brand-positioning statement," or a simple theme that embodies why your brand is the best choice for the consumer.
-Your live streams are representing your company's brand, so be sure to stay on message and remain consistent in the way you approach content creation.
+Remember your brand.
+As part of your marketing strategy, you should have a brand-positioning statement, or a simple theme that illustrates why your brand is the best choice for the consumer.
+Your livestreams represent your brand, so be sure to stay on message and be consistent in the way you approach content creation.

-"In our experience, people are very engaged with video," Mock LeBlanc said.
+"People are very engaged with video," she said.
 "People share video more and search for it more often.
 If you can come up with some good content, it can be a very effective tool."